Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Symmetry Breaking Solutions of the AB-KdV System

+Once eqs. (\ref{FG}) and (\ref{z0z1}) are solved, the infinitely many periodic wave solution of the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) is obtained.
+But it is difficult to find the exact solutions for such a complicated coupled nonlinear system.
+Fortunately, if we introduce a function $H(\theta, t)$ satisfying $H(\theta,t)=F(\theta, t)+G(\theta, t)$, the determining coupled system (\ref{FG}) becomes

-which is a linear one for $G$ with $z_0$ and $z_1$ satisfying (\ref{z0z1}).
-Eqs. (\ref{H}) and (\ref{G}) are still difficult to solve, but we know the equation (\ref{H}) possesses a special solution of $H(\omega,t)=0$, and then the $G$ part equation is
+It is still not easy to solve the coupled system of (\ref{H}) and (\ref{G}), but it can be directly seen that the equation (\ref{H}) possesses a special solution of $H(\theta,t)=0$.
+And then (\ref{G}) is reduced to a linear equation reading as

 which can be solved by means of the variable separation approach.
-A special solution of (\ref{G0}) is
+Here we don't show the concrete results in detail.